Nanu00/searchio/README.md

-# wikipediasearch
+# Search.IO
-A Wikipedia article search engine implemented in Python
+A Discord bot search engine implemented in Python

 ## To use: